-In 1630, “Danzig Willy” also used his fortune to become a Baronet.
+In 1630, Sir William's son, aiso called William, used the family fortune to become a Baronet.
 King James VI created the Baronetage of Nova Scotia in 1624 as a means of settling the Nova Scotia plantation.
 He intended to create 100 baronets, each of whom was to support six colonists for two years (or pay 2000 marks) and to pay an additional 1000 marks to Sir William Alexander, to whom the province had been granted by charter in 1621.
 After James died in 1625, his son Charles I continued the scheme and added the conditions that the baronets of Scotland or of Nova Scotia should never exceed 150, that their heirs apparent should be knighted on coming of age (21), and that no one should receive the honor who had not fulfilled the conditions.

 Sir William, 1st Baronet, died in 1648 and his only son “Red” Sir John, 2nd Baronet inherited the castle.
 He had eight sons, the first of which, Sir William, 3rd Baronet, whose grandson, also Sir William, 5th Baronet, married the Hon.
 Sarah Sempill, eldest daughter of Hugh Sempill, 12th Lord Sempill.